-SEO is a big world, stretching across multiple online marketing strategies to become unified in a single, focused campaign.
+SEO (search engine optimization) is a big world, stretching across multiple online marketing strategies to become unified in a single, focused campaign.

 Keep in mind, this blog post is not:

-It’s a very basic overview that represents more of your own personal or business mission statement for how you want your company to approach SEO for your own website(s).
+It’s a very basic overview that represents more of your own personal or business mission statement for how you want your company to approach SEO for your own website(s) or web pages.

 Let’s dive in!

-The aggressive approach is generally used by companies looking to rank high and as quickly as possible.
+The aggressive SEO approach is generally used by companies looking to rank high in search engines and as quickly as possible.
 Sometimes, this is a startup doing SEO looking to make a big impact with a low budget, and other times this is a well-established company looking to break into the world of digital marketing for the first time.

 No matter the case, this company is either new to the scene or otherwise desperately motivated to get more online attention.